MB-29/differentiable-planning/README.md

 * numpy
 * pytorch-lightning

-Install required packages with `pip install -r requirements.txt`.
+Install the required packages with `pip install -r requirements.txt`.

 ### Use our module